Pipes of War

 ‘Huh?’ he replied.

-Martin had been working on his presentation for weeks and he knew that if he pulled it off, he would get the promotion he so desperately wanted and felt he deserved.
+Martin was a short man in his forties, and everything about him was round.
+His rotund belly, which had long since given in to his love of cake; his balding head, which certain tribes might have rubbed for good luck; and his bulbous nose that made it look like he was holding in a dozen sneezes.
+Martin had been working on his presentation for weeks and he knew that, if he pulled it off, he would get the promotion he so desperately wanted and felt he deserved.
 He checked his watch.
 8:54am.
-He still had 6 minutes until the meeting.
+He still had six minutes until the meeting.
 As he leaned against the wall and rehearsed his pitch for the 17th time that morning, a familiar face came around the corner.
 Victor Timm, his colleague and arch-nemesis.
-Victor had joined the company at the same time as him and it hadn’t been long before a rivalry was born.
+It was a bold term to describe someone, but Martin felt it applied.
+Victor was taller, slimmer and had more hair than Martin, but he didn’t have a 10% discount at the local bakery like Martin did – he loved the tarts in that bakery, and liked their cakes too.
+He had joined the company at the same time as Martin and it hadn’t been long before a rivalry was born.
 He was the sort that did very little and showed no respect, but somehow managed to succeed at everything.
 He won all his pitches, got all the bonuses and copped off with all the new girls at the Christmas party.
 And now he was trying to take Martin’s promotion from him too.

-‘Yes,’ said Martin, clutching his folder a little tighter but still trying to appear unfazed.
+‘Yes,’ said Martin, clutching his folder a little tighter but still trying to appear unphased.

 ‘Well, good luck I guess,’ he said with a smirk.
 ‘You’re gonna need it.’